ajitagupta/ajitagupta/README.md

 ### Hi there 👋

 Welcome to my GitHub!
 I am a versatile software engineer with a strong foundation in Java, C#, Python, and modern web development frameworks like Angular and React.
 My portfolio reflects my diverse expertise across backend systems, UI/UX development, and data-driven applications.
-I bring a unique blend of technical depth and practical problem-solving, drawn from my experience in industries like telecom, healthcare, finance, and administration.
+I bring a unique blend of technical depth and practical problem-solving, drawn from my experience in industries like telecom, healthcare, finance, education, and administration.
 <br><br>
 **Featured Projects**
 <br>